Professional and Technical Writing Major

 - Grant Writing

-What is a Professional and Technical Writing Degree?
+What is a Major in Professional and Technical Writing?

 The major is a great fit for creative and imaginative students who are fascinated by the kinds of writing that take place in professional and public situations.
 For our students, user manuals, university mailers, and social media posts are ripe with meaning and possibilities.
 They understand the rules and boundaries of writing within professional settings, but also how to break those rules in ways that are refreshing, attention-grabbing, and thought-provoking.
 Students seek to understand how public audiences read a wide variety of texts.
 The program teaches them to translate complex information into plain language so that it is accessible to a public audience.